Nostalgia Doesn’t Flow Away Like Riverwater

 Deep Vellum’s Phoneme imprint published my translation of Irma Pineda’s 2007 book, in a trilingual edition, in January 2024.
 You can order the book at Deep Vellum’s website or at Bookshop.
 I am grateful to the National Endowment for the Arts, which awarded me a 2015 Literature Fellowship to translate this collection.

 In January 2024, Irma and I completed a six-state book tour in central and southern Mexico.
-See my events page for April, May, and June 2024 events for the book in New York City and Seattle.
+See my events page for May and June 2024 events for the book in New York City, Port Townsend (WA), and Seattle.

-Read more the book (and my favorite poem from it) at Lit Hub, a wonderful short review at Words Without Borders, and a delightful long review at Rough Ghosts.
+Read more the book (and my favorite poem from it) at Lit Hub, as well as two wonderful, short reviews at Words Without Borders and World Literature Today, and two delightful long reviews, one at Rough Ghosts and one in Modern Poetry in Translation.

 What others have to say about the book: